 - (a) Change its title to "Tree Protection, Canopy Enhancement and Management on City Lands." - (b) Amend Section 1 to read as follows: "Policy: In managing trees on City land, it is the priority of the City of White Rock to protect existing trees and increase the number of healthy trees and amount of tree canopy and thus enhance and ensure the sustainability of the City's urban forest and realization of the environmental and esthetic benefits it provides.
-In this context, the interest of property owners in preserving or restoring private views obstructed by City trees will be addressed through a procedure described in annex 1 to this Policy." - (c) In Section 3 "Management of City Trees" insert an additional clause (a.1) as follows: "(a) The City manages trees on city lands: 1.
-For the overriding purposes of protecting existing trees and increasing the number of healthy trees and amount of tree canopy." - (d) Move Sections 5, 6, 7 and 8 to an annex to the Policy. - (e) Limit the criteria under which applications for pruning, crown thinning, or width reductions are approved to those where the property owner has clearly demonstrated that the tree has increased in size to completely obscure a previously existing view from the applicant's property. - (f) Prohibit the topping or removal of city trees for the re-establishment of views. - (g) Remove references to "narrow corridor" and "single object" views in the definition of "view/view corridor". - (h) Allow for the siting, species selection, and planting of new or replacement trees on City lands in all locations where future growth is not expected to completely obscure established views.
+In this context, the interest of property owners in preserving or restoring private views obstructed by City trees will be addressed through a procedure described in annex 1 to this Policy."

+- (c) In Section 3 "Management of City Trees" insert an additional clause (a.1) as follows: "(a) The City manages trees on city lands: 1.
+For the overriding purposes of protecting existing trees and increasing the number of healthy trees and amount of tree canopy." - (d) Move Sections 5, 6, 7 and 8 to an annex to the Policy. - (e) Limit the criteria under which applications for approved pruning, crown thinning, or width reductions are accepted to those where the property owner has clearly demonstrated that the tree has increased in size to completely obscure a previously existing view from the applicant's - (f) Prohibit the topping or removal of city trees for the re-establishment of views. - (g) Remove the definition of "narrow corridor" or "single object" views. - (h) Allow for the siting, species selection, and planting of new or replacement trees on City lands in all locations where future growth is not expected to completely obscure established views.